ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 And so, yeah, there is probably a kind of developmental course whereby the model becomes sparser and sparser and sparser and sparser and more and more precise.
 But this is a very cool direction for exploration.
 I don't know if I have anything more cogent to say at this time about it.
-Pleasure.

 1:05:14 _Mahault:_
 So I know Ali wanted a second go, and so did Samuel.
 Does anybody else have other questions?
 Because no other hands are raised at this time.
-So we have one more hand, I
+So we have one more hand, I think.
-think.

 1:05:34 _Ali:_
 Actually, you basically answered my other questions, so thank you so much.